tekmarglobal/dart-api-client/docs/PaymentApi.md

 <a name="apipaymentcreatepaymentpost"></a>
 # **ApiPaymentCreatePaymentPost**
-> RestResultOfPaymentServicePaymentResponse ApiPaymentCreatePaymentPost (PaymentServicePaymentRequest body = null)
+> RestResultOfPaymentServicePaymentResponse ApiPaymentCreatePaymentPost (PaymentServicePaymentRequest paymentServicePaymentRequest = null)